 See and Feel The Braillo Difference

-To demonstrate the differences between Braillo production braille printers and those of its competitors, compare the mechanical parts.
-When critical parts such as these fail, braille production stops.
-Looking at side-by-side comparisons of just a few of the parts below, which braille printer would you trust to meet your braille production requirements?
-Click on any image to enlarge it to see the obvious: Braillo is in a class of its own when it comes to production braille printers.
+To see the difference for yourself, compare the mechanical components of Braillo production printers with those of competitors.
+When critical parts fail, braille production stops.
+Side-by-side comparisons make it clear which printer you can trust to meet high-volume production demands.
+Click on any image to enlarge and observe the obvious: Braillo is in a class of its own for production braille printing.

 Braillo Braille embosser main drive motor

-Production braille printers need industrial level motors to meet the heavy demands of braille production.
-Braillo uses a powerful main motor to operate the printing mechanisms, and then a separate, smaller motor to run the paper handling component.
-In contrast, the competition uses a single, small, lightweight stepper motor to run all of its operations.
+Production braille printers require industrial-grade motors to handle the demanding workload of large-scale braille production.
+Braillo equips its printers with a powerful main motor to drive the printing mechanisms, while a separate, smaller motor manages the paper-handling components.
+In contrast, competitors rely on a single, lightweight stepper motor to power all operations.

 Braillo Embosser all steel timing wheel